lmammino/loige.co/astro/src/content/posts/2022-08-09_invite-only-microsites-with-nextjs-and-airtable/index.md

 }

 export interface InviteResponse {
-  invite: Invite,
+  invite: Invite
   messages: Messages
 }
 ```

 The idea is that when a user has a valid code we want this API to return 2 different pieces of information:

 1. All the data associated with the invite (inside `invite`)
 2. All the sensitive messages that the UI will need to display to _authenticated_ users.

 All the messages are stored in `data/messages.ts`, which currently looks like this: